Anne is a Director with wide experience in the philanthropic and not-for-profit sectors in Australia.

 She served as a trustee of the John T Reid Charitable Trusts from 1998 to 2014, with the last five years as Chairman.
-The John T Reid Charitable Trusts distribute funds throughout Australia and pay particular attention to contributing to rural and regional communities.
-Through this involvement Annie developed a commitment to assisting in building resilience in rural communities, in natural disaster recovery and sustainability.
+Through this involvement Anne developed a commitment to building resilience and sustainability in rural communities.
+During this time the Trusts formed a close partnership with the Foundation for Rural and Regional Renewal initiating funding for the CATCH program and enabling funding for natural disaster recovery.

-Annie graduated with a Bachelor of Arts from the University of Melbourne and a Graduate Diploma in Children’s Literature from Deakin University.
-Annie is a Graduate Member of the Australian Institute of Company Directors.
+Anne graduated with a Bachelor of Arts from the University of Melbourne and is a Graduate Member of the Australian Institute of Company Directors.

 Anne’s family has a long association with rural living in Australia.
 She splits her time between Melbourne and her family farm on the Goulburn River flats at Thornton, near Alexandra in central Victoria.